spawnmarvel/quickguides/azure/README.md

 * Application Gateway can make routing decisions based on additional attributes of an HTTP request, such as the URI path or host headers.
 * Azure Application Gateway supports end-to-end traffic encryption and TLS/SSL termination.
 * Azure Load Balancer can be used to balance requests, but Azure Load Balancer will balance requests at Layer 4 (TCP and UDP) only.

+* You need to associate a public IP address to a public Azure load balancer with an SKU of standard?
+* * publicIpVm02, SKU(must match):STANDARD, Assigment: Static

 https://follow-e-lo.com/2023/03/17/azure-lab-06-implement-traffic-management/